-Summary of the Parties' Contentions
+Summary of the Petitioner's Contentions

 - 11. The subject property's assessment is excessive.
-The Petitioner purchased the property "unseen" at a tax sale on March 18, 2010, for \$3,090.86.
-A tax deed was issued and he was granted access on June 16, 2011.
+The Petitioner purchased the property "unseen" at a tax sale on March 18, 2010, for \$9,000.
+A tax deed was issued and he was granted access to the property on June 16, 2011.
 McKinney testimony; Pet'r Ex.
 1, 5. - 12.
 After access was granted, the Petitioner discovered the property was in "extremely bad shape."
-The Petitioner presented photographs of the property indicating both the interior and exterior condition.
-The property had several holes in the roof, numerous plumbing pipes were broken and leaked, and the subfloor was rotten.
-The "heat exchanger" was rusted and leaked, and the water heater was in disrepair.
-The duct work had disintegrated and needed replacement.
-Additionally, the well had to be "pulled out of the ground" and the yard was overgrown.
+The Petitioner presented several undated photographs of the property indicating both the interior and exterior condition.
+The roof leaked in places causing the ceilings and drywall "to fall."
+Wet ceiling joints were separating and mold was visible.
+Some of the flooring had to be replaced because of the water leaks.
+The furnace, water heater, and copper piping were missing.
+The duct work was rusted, and the drywall was "in bad condition."
 McKinney testimony; Pet'r Ex.
 15, 16, 17. - 13.
-After the Petitioner filed his 2015 appeal with the county, the county "physically inspected" the property and ultimately lowered the 2015 total assessment to \$16,600.
+After the Petitioner filed his 2015 appeal with the county, the county "physically inspected" the property and ultimately lowered the 2015 total assessment to \$25,300.
 According to the Petitioner, the property was in "even worse shape" in 2013 as repairs had been made prior to the county inspecting the property in 2015.
 The 2013 total assessment should mirror the 2015 total assessment.
 McKinney testimony; Pet'r Ex.
 2, 3.